DevExpress-Examples/devextreme-datagrid-hide-show-edit-form-items-dynamically/README.md

-# DataGrid - How to hide/disable certain Edit Form items based on another item's value
+# DataGrid - How to hide/disable Edit Form items based on another item's value

 This example demonstrates how to show/hide or enable/disable form items based on another item's value in DataGrid.